Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \textit{\textbf{Definition 2:} }A \textit{relation} is defined as a geometric property between landmarks.
-Relations between two landmarks might include the following geometric features: size, distance, shape, and other implicit structural information.
+Relations might include the following geometric features: size, distance, shape, and other implicit structural information.
 In this study, we focus on pairwise relations between landmarks as a starting point.

 \textit{\textbf{Definition 3:}} A \textit{reason} is defined as an inference about relationships of the landmarks.
 For instance, compared to closely localized landmarks (if given as input), a few of sparsely localized landmarks can help predicting landmarks better.
 The reason is that sparsely localized input landmark configuration captures the anatomy of a region of interest and infers better global relationships of the landmarks.